-The hair-washing debate has been going on for years, with answers to “how many times a week should you wash your hair” ranging from every day to once every two.
-With a lot of us spending more time at home, the temptation to be less stringent in our hair care regimen might be more appealing.
-However, we can all agree that our hair does require some TLC to keep it looking its best and healthiest.
+The hair-washing debate has been going on for years, with answers to “How many times a week should you wash your hair?” ranging from every day to once a week.

 Scalp build-up as a result of not washing your hair could also lead to the follicles becoming trapped, potentially affecting your hair growth and increasing the chance of ingrown hairs.